arkypita/Vigotech-VG-L7X/CustomFirmware-VG-L7x/README.md

 # Flash Firmware
 ##### WARNING: With this custom firmware you will lose the ability to use the VigoWork program!

-To backup you existing firmware read through this: https://github.com/arkypita/Vigotech-VG-L7X/tree/main/Firmware
+To backup your existing firmware read through this: https://github.com/arkypita/Vigotech-VG-L7X/tree/main/Firmware

 ##### No soldering is need for this mod!